Are You Struggling to Breathe at Night?

 — American Academy of Sleep Medicine

-When breathing is hindered, your body must exert more effort to obtain air.
-This can lead to frequent awakenings, teeth grinding, and reduced oxygen levels, which place additional strain on the heart and nervous system.
+When airflow is restricted, your body must work harder to breathe.
+This can cause repeated awakenings, clenching or grinding, and oxygen desaturation that stresses the heart and nervous system.

-Over time, the muscles in the jaw, neck, and upper airway can become excessively active, worsening TMJ and postural issues.
+Over time, the muscles of the jaw, neck, and upper airway become overactive, further aggravating TMJ and postural problems.

-At the TMJ & Sleep Therapy Centre of Kansas City, we explore more than standard sleep assessments to identify the structural factors contributing to your breathing challenges.
-By utilizing imaging, airway evaluations, and muscle assessments, we create treatment plans that promote healthy breathing—both during sleep and while you are awake.
+At the TMJ & Sleep Therapy Centre of Kansas City, we look beyond traditional sleep testing to understand the structural causes of your breathing difficulty.
+Using imaging, airway analysis, and muscle evaluation, we design therapies that support healthy breathing — not just during sleep, but throughout your day.

 Difficulty Breathing treatment at the TMJ & Sleep Therapy Centre of New Orleans